 We woke up at 7 and spent some time exploring and taking pictures of the hotel with daylight because it is so pretty.
 We shortly headed to breakfast.
-Breakfast in the hotel includes coffee, juice, one main and one dessert.
+Breakfast in the Family Tree Hotel includes coffee, juice, one main and one dessert.
 That’s so much food!
-We ended up having avo and scrambled eggs on toast, avocado only for me as I’m a vegan.
+We ended up having avocado and scrambled eggs on toast — avocado only for me as I’m a vegan.
 No dessert, because that was too much for us.
-Luckily both in Family Tree and May & Marks there is high quality Soya milk (not sweetened or vanilla flavored) so I had the best coffee in Thailand in Krabi.
+Luckily both in Family Tree and May & Marks there is high quality soya milk (not sweetened or vanilla flavored) so I ended up having the best coffee in Thailand in Krabi Town.
 At 8.30, we were picked up to head to Phi Phi.

 I would strongly recommend you staying in Family Tree Hotel when visiting Krabi Town.
 It’s very reasonably priced and has a uniqueness you won’t find elsewhere and that will make your short stay at Krabi Town one to remember.
 You can book Family Tree Hotel here.